Estimate Time9 min

 Myth #1: You must claim your Social Security benefit at age 62

-Some people think you have to start claiming your Social Security benefits at age 62.
-That's a myth: 62 is the earliest age you can claim your benefit, but it's not the only age to do so.
+Some people think you must claim your Social Security benefits at age 62, but that's a myth.
+Age 62 is the earliest you can claim your benefits, but it's not the only age to do so.

-Your base benefit is calculated according to your "full retirement age," or FRA, and your FRA is determined by your date of birth.
+Your base benefit is calculated according to your "full retirement age," or FRA.
+It's determined by your date of birth.
 The Social Security Administration (SSA) calculates your base Social Security benefit based on your average indexed monthly earnings during the 35 years in which you earned the most (only the years that you paid Social Security taxes).

 Tip: You'll find your FRA at Social Security's website, SSA.gov , or on a paper statement mailed to you by the SSA.
 If you were born in 1960 or later, your FRA is 67.

-If you claim Social Security benefits any time before your FRA, you lock in a permanent reduction in monthly income.
+If you claim Social Security benefits before your FRA, you lock in a permanent reduction in monthly income.
 Claiming at 62 translates to a reduced monthly income of 30%, relative to your FRA monthly benefit (assuming you were born after 1960 and have an FRA of 67).
-That means you may receive a lot less monthly retirement income, every year, for potentially several decades.
-A key consideration for when you claim Social Security benefits is maximizing your income for a retirement that could last longer than 30 years.
+That means, you may receive less monthly retirement income each year, for potentially several decades.
+A key consideration for when you claim your benefits is maximizing your income for a retirement that could last longer than 30 years.

 Wait until age 70 and lock in a "bonus":